On Connections of Conformal Field Theory and Stochastic L{\oe}wner Evolution: Moduli spaces of curves and CFT II

 \subsection{Moduli spaces}

 In this section, we recall basic definitions and facts about the objects needed in the sequel, in particular about the moduli spaces of curves.
 We will use both notations $C$ and $X$ to denote a ``curve", resp. objects build out of it.
+For details cf.~\cite{AGMV, ADKP, BK, FbZ, Friedan:1986ua, J, KNTY, Ko, K, ShU, TUY}.

 A surface is a real two-dimensional topological manifold, that may carry a differentiable structure.
 Topologically any compact, oriented surface is uniquely determined by its genus up to diffeomorphisms or homeomorphisms.
 A closed Riemann surface, also called a {\bf complex curve}, is a two-dimensional differentiable real manifold with an atlas such that the transitions between charts are biholomorphic functions.
 A bordered (Riemann) surface generalises the idea of a domain with (smooth) boundaries. \begin{df} A connected topological Hausdorff space $M$ is a {\bf Riemann surface with boundary} if every point $p\in M$ has an open neighbourhood $U$ which is homeomorphic to a relatively open set in the closed upper half-plane $\overline{\H}$ such that, the transition functions are again conformal.
 The homeomorphism $z:U\rightarrow z(U)$ is called a {\bf local variable} at the point $p\in U$. \end{df} We call a homeomorphism $f: A\rightarrow f(A)$ of open sets of the closed upper half-plane {\bf holomorphic} or {\bf analytic} if it is holomorphic in the usual sense in $A\cap\H$.
 Points $p\in M$ for which all the local charts $(U,z)$, $p\in U$, satisfy $z(p)\in\R$ are called {\bf boundary points} of $M$ and they form the {\bf boundary} $\partial M$ of $M$.
 Surfaces that are allowed to have a boundary are referred to as {\bf surfaces with boundary} or {\bf bordered}.